-In this series of lessons for new bloggers I am going to try and teach you what to do, when to do it and where to do it.
+In this series of lessons for new bloggers I am going to teach you what to do, when to do it and where to do it.

 I am going to show you the real-life struggles that you will face and the sheer enjoyment you can get out of blogging.